azurejoga/Aurora-Windows-Optimizer/README.md

 1. Open the application as an administrator for the best performance.
 2. Skip the welcome message if you've already made a restoration point.
 3. Choose from a variety of optimization commands or create your own.
+Press enter on a command and wait for it to be executed.
+If the program stops responding, it is normal, this is not a bug and the script will run normally due to using an external execution method
 4. Edit, move, remove commands according to your preference.

 # It is highly recommended to create a restoration point before making changes so you can undo them if necessary.